tom-mi/iBrew/README.md

  * watersensor to something usefull (like the stupid left or right side handle, cuz the kettle weight balance is off, its inaccurate as fuck even in the smarter app :-/)
  * have not looked at single cup... needs a remote coffee machine session ;-)
  * modifiers/patches!!!
+ * there is no length check on message... could crash thing :-)
+ * # Bug in ./iBrew slow dump calibrate 10.0.0.3

 Interfaces
  * RELAY: simulate brew or heating process if not connected.